 Musicians create music that reflects life from their perspective.
-As listeners, we develop an affinity for music that makes us feel comfortable and often resists listening to music that makes us uncomfortable.
+As listeners, we develop an affinity for music that makes us feel comfortable and we often resist listening to music that makes us feel uncomfortable.
 However, the latter can open hidden pathways within us if we’re willing to expand our listening patterns.

 Society categorizes music in genres to help identify the aspects of life that are reflected in that particular sound – classical, rap, new age, metal, rock, blues, country, etc. It’s natural to listen to genres that feel most familiar to us.
 I admit, as a classically trained professional harpist, my musical tastes exploded when our two boys were old enough to call me out on my unconscious prejudices and racial assessments of the music they enjoyed.
 It was not comfortable to honestly explore my inner judgments but it was necessary if I wanted to develop a deeper sense of tolerance for the music my boys passionately listened to every day.